3 Meanings

 and help somebody if you can,

-and get right with the man
+and get right with a man

 I never let a cowboy make the coffee

-yeah that's what Granny always said to my Grandad
+yeah thats what Granny always said to my Grandad

 and he'd say never tell a joke